bndxn/raspberry-pi-notes/static/posts/latex_test,20230825.md

 Then to find the coefficients in our $$y = wx + ... + b$$, we get $$a^2 + w\_1 + b^2 = c^2$$ out our calculators and do something like this:
 \[w=S\_{xx}/S\_{xy}\]
 \[b=\bar{y} - w\bar{x}\]

+Here is one underscore _ that was one.

+And now with an escape \_ that's another.